Published

 - Preview + validation (lightweight, but enough to prevent obvious foot-guns).

-The most important part (and the part I cared about the most): structured data was automatic.
+The most important part was that structured data was automatic.

 If someone adds an FAQ block, the page gets FAQPage JSON-LD.
 If they don’t add it, it doesn’t.
 Nobody on the marketing team had to memorize schema rules or worry about formatting.

-Tables are deceptively annoying.
-Everyone expects it to feel like Notion/Sheets, but under the hood you still need a stable data model you can save, version, and render reliably.
+Tables are deceptively hard.
+Everyone expects a Notion/Sheets-like experience, but under the hood you still need a stable data model that can be saved, versioned, and rendered reliably.

 2) Making it boring (on purpose)

-This is a real constraint for internal tools: if the UI is clever, adoption drops.
+This is a real constraint for internal tools: if the UI is overly clever, adoption drops.

 So the builder intentionally avoided “power user” affordances that would confuse people.
 Fewer features, fewer states, fewer ways to accidentally publish a broken page.